-Unless you don’t have a television set, you must have seen Vince Offer in his Sham Wow Commercial.
-He very energetically promotes these very absorbent cloths.
+Unless you don’t have a television set, you must have seen Vince Offer in his Sham-Wow Commercial.
+He very energetically promotes these very absorbent clothes.
 His job is to get you excited about the product so much that you will want to buy it.

 Many of the traditional infomercials and television commercials use catchy phrases and well know celebrities to host their ads.
 They hope that the catchy phrase stays with the viewer and using a celebrity pitch-person will give more confidence in the product.
 Catchy phrases can also work well on radio broadcasts.